Open communities

 Open communities play a big role in advancing research, helping research feel less lonely and reducing the amount of time we all spend being stuck reinventing the wheel.
 This is a brief (incomplete) introduction to the idea of open communities.
 We will explore: What are open communities?
 Why engage with them?
 How to engage with them?
 And also how social media is a legit tool for coding and science.
 Originally focusing on R communities, we are adding more examples beyond including python and Earth science data communities.

 In your work, you’re not limited to the people & resources in your physical environment!
 Open communities are waiting for people like you to come participate in whatever way feels comfortable right now.
 Awesome people are developing and sharing code and learning resources.
-They connect through open communities and software (GitHub, forums, Mastodon, Bluesky, TikTok, Slack)
+They connect through open communities and software (GitHub, forums, Mastodon, Bluesky, Slack)

 We can all learn, reuse, remix, share, and contribute and this means less reinventing, more doing, more fun!